Glutton: A New Zero-Detection PHP Backdoor from Winnti Targets Cybercrimals

 - Includes an additional "liveness check" process with a

-response from the server. - Typical interaction sequence:
+pingfrom the client and apongresponse from the server. - Typical interaction sequence:

-ping → pong → login → cmd → heartbeat
+ping → pong → login → cmd → heartbeat.

 - Includes an additional "liveness check" process with a